La guía definitiva para la impresión 3D en el Reino Unido (Reino Unido)

 Before hiring, check reviews on Google, Trustpilot, or industry forums.
 Look for praise for:

-• Calidad (Sin líneas de capa, accurate dimensions).
+• Calidad (sin líneas de capa, accurate dimensions).

-• Comunicación (updates on order progress).
+• Communication (updates on order progress).

 • Problem-solving (how they handled issues like failed prints).

-También, ask for physical samples of their work—this lets you check finish quality and material durability firsthand.
+Also, ask for physical samples of their work—this lets you check finish quality and material durability firsthand.
 Most UK providers will send 1–2 free samples (you just pay shipping).

 Current Trends in UK 3D Printing (2024)

-3. Fabricación híbrida: Some UK shops combine 3D printing with traditional methods (P.EJ., Mecanizado CNC) to get the best of both worlds.
-A Sheffield-based firm 3D prints metal parts using SLM, then uses CNC machining to refine critical surfaces to tight tolerances (± 0.005 mm).
+3. Fabricación híbrida: Some UK shops combine 3D printing with traditional methods (p.ej., Mecanizado CNC) to get the best of both worlds.
+A Sheffield-based firm 3D prints metal parts using SLM, then uses CNC machining to refine critical surfaces to tight tolerances (±0,005 mm).
 This process is 30% faster than full CNC machining for complex parts.

-4. On-Demand Local Hubs: To reduce shipping costs and speed up delivery, UK 3D printing hubs are popping up in major cities (Londres, Manchester, Birmingham).
+4. On-Demand Local Hubs: To reduce shipping costs and speed up delivery, UK 3D printing hubs are popping up in major cities (London, Manchester, Birmingham).
 These hubs let clients drop off CAD files and pick up parts the same day.
 A London hub offers “walk-in 3D printing”—clients can design a part in-store (using free CAD software) and pick it up 2 hours later.

 Yigu Technology’s View on UK 3D Printing